Panthers beat Capitals in overtime in Game 4, tie series

 AP Hockey Writer

+WASHINGTON (AP) — The “Comeback Cats” are back — in playoff form.

+Known for their propensity to play from behind and win on the way to the NHL’s best regular season, the Florida Panthers finally delivered a little of that magic in the postseason, and not a minute too late.

-WASHINGTON (AP) — Sam Reinhart tied it late in regulation, Carter Verhaeghe scored his second of the game in overtime and the Presidents’ Trophy-winning Florida Panthers beat the Washington Capitals 3-2 in Game 4 Monday night, tying the first-round series.
+Sam Reinhart tied it late in regulation, Carter Verhaeghe scored the overtime winner and the Presidents’ Trophy-winning Panthers beat the Washington Capitals 3-2 in Game 4 Monday night to tie the first-round series.

-Verhaeghe scored 4:57 into overtime to keep the NHL’s best regular-season team from getting pushed to the brink of elimination much earlier in the playoffs than expected.
-It’s a best-of-three series now with Game 5 Wednesday night at Florida.

-“It’s hard out there — everyone’s got to play a little harder,” said Verhaeghe, who played eight games on the Tampa Bay Lightning’s 2020 Cup run in the bubble.
-“We’re competing for the Cup.
-Nothing’s easy.
-Nothing’s given to you.”
+No team had more comeback victories than Florida’s 24 this season, and now it has home-ice advantage back going into Game 5 on Wednesday night in Sunrise.

+“I feel a lot of trust in them that they’ll make something happen,” interim coach Andew Brunette said.
+“They’ve done it all year and they continued to do it tonight.”

 The Panthers were just over two minutes away from facing the prospect of getting knocked out at home.
 Then, with goaltender Sergei Bobrovsky pulled for an extra attacker, Reinhart collected a loose puck after it bounced off Capitals forward Garnet Hathaway and beat Ilya Samsonov with 2:04 remaining in the third period.

-Before that point, the Panthers outshot the Capitals by a wide margin, but again were unable to finish.
+“We wanted to come in and have our best game of the series, and I think we did a pretty good job,” said Verhaeghe, who played eight games in the 2020 playoff bubble for the Tampa Bay Lightning when they won the first of consecutive Stanley Cup titles.
+“It’s just kind of a building block.
+We know we have another level to get to, and we’re a great team, so I think it’s just building some confidence.

+The Panthers outshot the Capitals 32-16 and look to be finding their game even amid some trouble finishing.
 They went 0 for 4 on the power play to make it 0 for 13 in the series and couldn’t put the puck in the net at 5 on 5.

-Before Reinhart scored 6 on 5, their only other goal came 4 on 4 when Carter Verhaeghe finished a 2 on 1 rush late in the first.

-Expectations are much larger this time around after compiling 111 points during the regular season.
-Interim coach Andrew Brunette and players lamented an inability for the Panthers to find their game in playoff hockey, which typically features a different style and more intensity.

-More intensity is what Brunette wanted to see out of his team after getting waxed 6-1 in Game 3 on Saturday.
-The Panthers had that at times and pushed hard early in the third period, but they needed extra time — in just the third game of 30 completed in the playoffs to go to overtime — to even the series.
+Verhaeghe’s first goal came at 4 on 4.

+Washington let a late lead slip away after going up 2-1 on Evgeny Kuznetsov’s goal with 10:29 left in regulation.
+T.J.
+Oshie scored a power-play goal in the first for the Capitals, who have not won consecutive playoff games sine 2019.

+“At the end, it was bad bounces and it goes in,” captain Alex Ovechkin said.
+“It is going to be a tough, long series, so move on.
+Forget about it, move on.”

+The Panthers feel the same way after clawing back in a series that has seen the teams trade wins.
+But they’re trying to stay even keel given the big expectations on them to make a run and the climb they had to make to tie things up.

+“Glad to go home even in the series 2-2,” captain Aleksander Barkov said.
+“Just keep working.
+Keep getting better.
+Keep finding ways to win.”

-NOTES: The Panthers stuck with the same lineup from Games 1-3, but moved some players around at forward and on defense. … Nicklas Backstrom’s secondary assist on Oshie’s goal gave him a team-leading five points in the playoffs.
+NOTES: Brunette hopes the NHL’s department of player safety looks at Oshie’s hit on Sam Bennett right before Kuznetsov scored.
+“I didn’t like the hit,” he said.
+“I thought it was targeted to the head.” … The Panthers stuck with the same lineup from Games 1-3, but moved some players around at forward and on defense.

 Follow AP Hockey Writer Stephen Whyno on Twitter at https://twitter.com/SWhyno